Mfoniso1/Nigeria-Store-Density-Analyzer/README.md

 # Nigerian Store Density Analyzer

 A web application to analyze and visualize the density of commercial stores across different states in Nigeria using real-time data from OpenStreetMap.
-Users can select one or more states, compare their store densities, and view the results on an interactive map and a summary panel.
+Users can select one or more states, compare their store densities, view the results on an interactive map, and leverage Google Gemini to predict new commercial hotspots.

 ## Features